lisdude/CreaturesStuff/macOS Installation.md

 1. Launch Wineskin config from `~/Applications/Wineskin/Creatures.app/Wineskin.app`
 2. Click Advanced - Tools - Install Software
 3. Choose 'Copy a Folder Inside' and pick your directory.
 4. Now click 'Custom EXE Creator'.
 Give it a name and a path to the Windows EXE.
-(It should be in `C:\Program Files\xxx`.
+(It should be in `C:\Program Files\xxx`).
 Save.
 5. The .app for your tool will be in `~/Applications/Wineskin/Creatures.app/<xxx>.app`

-NOTE: If you use Homebrew for tools such as 'chmod', you'll need to perform an extra step in the command prompt.
-For our example, we'll be using the CAOS Debugger and nano as an editor.
-1. `nano -w ~/Applications/Wineskin/Creatures.app/CAOS\ Debugger.app/Contents/MacOS/CustomEXE`
-2. Above where it says `# Set all variables`, paste: `export PATH="/usr/local/bin:/usr/bin:/bin"`
-3. Hit `CTRL-X` and `y` to save.

 I haven't really tested any tools except for the CAOS debugger, so results may vary.